-Eating at a calorie deficit takes its toll after a while.
-You feel hungry all the time, crave high calorie foods and fat loss slows down.
+Eating at a caloric deficit takes its toll after a while.
+You feel hungry all the time, crave high-calorie foods and fat loss slows down.
 When this happens, most people turn to cheat days or cheat meals.
 But this can actually offset a lot of the progress you’ve made.

 In this article, I’ll explain why you should turn to diet breaks when you feel depleted and how this can help prevent plateaus, so you can burn more fat in the long-run.

-When you’re in a calorie deficit, you’re actually underfeeding your body.
-You give it less energy than it requires, so it will have to start burning body fat for “fuel”.
-The human body is adaptive, so if you constantly underfeed it, it’s going to adapt to this and start burning less calories.
-In science this is recognized as ”metabolic adaptation”.
+When you’re in a caloric deficit, you’re technically underfeeding your body.
+You give it less energy than it requires so it will have to start using body fat as “fuel.”
+The human body is adaptive, so if you constantly underfeed it, it’s going to adapt by burning fewer calories and making you more hungry to give you a greater drive to eat.
+In nutritional sciences, this is recognized as ”metabolic adaptations”.

 But when your goal is to burn as much fat as possible, this isn’t favorable.
-To burn fat you need to consume less calories than your body burns.
-If you do this but your body starts burning less calories, you’ll be burning less fat overtime.
+To lose fat, you need to consume fewer calories than your body burns.
+So if you’re in a deficit and your body starts burning fewer calories, you’ll simply be burning less fat over time.

 This is the main reason why it becomes harder to burn fat as you get deeper into your fat loss phase.
-Your body is adapting to the lower amounts of calories you’re feeding it.
 A study by the Columbia University found that daily energy expenditure can drop anywhere from 8% to 28% after 5-8 weeks of dieting.

 So in an extreme case, a regular-sized male who burns 2500 calories a day, could be burning just 1800 (2500*0.72) calories a day after 2 months of restricting calories.
-Such a great adaptation may not be common, but it’s clear that metabolic adaptation has a noticeable effect on how your fat loss phase develops.
+Such great metabolic adaptations likely are not common, but it’s clear that this can have a noticeable effect on how your fat loss phase develops.

-If you want to keep fat loss going smoothly without starving yourself, you need to ensure that your metabolic rate doesn’t drastically drop overtime.
-Or else you will have to lower your calorie intake to such a degree that you won’t be able to enjoy enough food.
+If you want to keep fat loss going smoothly without “starving” yourself, you need to ensure that your metabolic rate doesn’t drastically drop over time, or else you will have to lower your caloric intake to an extent that you won’t be able to enjoy enough food anymore.

 We can distinguish diet breaks into two types: